matheusdsmartins/gatsby-plugin-svgr-loader/README.md

 Another common configuration:

-- name SVGs used in React components like `something.inline.svg` and process them with `react-svg-loader`
+- name SVGs used in React components like `something.inline.svg` and process them with `@svgr/webpack`
 - name other SVGs (e.g. used in css/scss) `something.svg` and process them with the default `url-loader`

 ```js